-A little further up, Gilesgate splits into two parts called the Sunderland Road and the Sherburn Road and somewhere in the angle between the two stood a reputedly ancient site called the Maiden’s Bower where a signalling station or beacon is said to have existed associated with either Old Durham or the nearby fort of Maiden Castle.
+A little further to the east Gilesgate splits into two parts called the Sunderland Road and the Sherburn Road and somewhere in the angle between the two stood a reputedly ancient site called the Maiden’s Bower where a signalling station or beacon is said to have existed associated with either Old Durham or the nearby fort of Maiden Castle.

-St Giles Church is well situated back from the street of Gilesgate with commanding views from its graveyard of the Cathedral, Pelaw Wood, Maiden Castle and Old Durham.
+St Giles Church is situated back from the street of Gilesgate with views from its graveyard of the, Pelaw Wood, Maiden Castle and Old Durham.
 Built in 1112 by Bishop Ranulf Flambard the church was constructed as a chapel for a hospital dedicated to St Giles.

 The hospital stood close to the church but was burned down in the 1140sThe trouble which led to the burning of St Giles Hospital was caused by one of the most notorious characters in the history of the Bishopric of Durham called William Cumin, a usurper bishop who falsely appointed himself Prince Bishop of Durham with the encouragement of King David of Scotland.
 Cumin had taken up residence at Durham Castle where for three years he arrogantly abused his falsely claimed powers and terrorised the local people with the assistance of his band of armed retainers.